The unified cross-disciplinary model of the operation of neurons: Membrane's electricity

 We assumed that the function can be interpreted for regions $(-\infty,0)$ and $(1,+\infty)$.
-However, we have arrived at the boundary between quantized and continuous electricity.
-The minimal thickness of layers is limited, at least by the size of the ion.
-Furthermore, the membrane's surface is not flat; there are structures (mainly lipids) with sizes of up to $1~nm$, so it is likely realistic to consider a layer thickness of $0.5~nm$ as we did above (on our mathematical scale $0.1=\frac{0.5~nm}{5~nm}$), for which the multiplier is $1.7$.
-A similar calculation using a layer thickness of $0.1~nm$ (on our mathematical scale, 0.02) results in a multiplier of $3.2$; so we use a multiplier of value 3 (that coresponds to a layer thickness of $0.125~nm$ (the radius of a $Na^+$ ion is $0.116~nm$)).
-Correspondingly, we assume an electric field
+However, we have arrived at the boundary between particles and continuous electricity.
+We use a trick similar to the one Boltzmann used in his famous equation, except that we calculate the number of charge carriers from geometrical instead of statistical assumptions.
+The minimal thickness of layers is limited, at least by the size of ions.
+Furthermore, the membrane's surface is not flat; there are structures (mainly proteins/lipids) with sizes of up to $1~nm$, so it is likely realistic to consider a layer thickness of $0.5~nm$ as we did above (on our mathematical scale $0.1=\frac{0.5~nm}{5~nm}$), for which a multiplier of $1.7$ between the classic and the electrolytic fields exists.
+A similar calculation using a layer thickness of $0.1~nm$ (on our mathematical scale, 0.02) results in a multiplier of $3.2$; so we use a multiplier of value 3 (that corresponds to a layer thickness of $0.125~nm$ (the radius of a $Na^+$ ion is $0.116~nm$)).
+(This arbitrarily chosen value can be replaced with a measured value, as soon as it will be available.)
+Correspondingly, we assume an electrical field

-due to the dielectricity in the segment.
-This contribution is from the dielectricity in the segment.
+due to the dielectric properties of the segment.
+This contribution arises from the dielectricity in the segment (for simplicity, we have neglected the relative permittivity).
 It is to be added to the value of the classic contribution, the field generated by the conducting plates, so the final multiplier is $4$.
-(The experience is known in technical electricity: the \href{https://en.wikipedia.org/wiki/Electrolytic_capacitor}{electrolytic capacitors} \textit{achieve several times higher charge storage capacity by using (\href{https://en.wikipedia.org/wiki/Pseudocapacitance} {pseudocapacitance})}.
-By using "roughened anode foil", the thickness of the electrolyte is increased, and the roughening provides the necessary mechanical support.
+(The experience is known in technical electricity: the {electrolytic capacitors} \textit{achieve several times higher charge storage capacity by using {pseudocapacitance}}.
+Using "roughened anode foil" increases the electrolyte thickness, and the roughening provides the necessary mechanical support.
 A thicker electrolyte layer wraps the condenser plates, and the dipoles in the thicker electrolyte provide an additional charge storage facility.)

 Correspondingly,

 and at a $5\ nm$ membrane thickness, the voltage across the plates becomes